Optimal plug-in Gaussian processes for modeling derivatives: Main results

-We present two concrete examples as a direct application of Theorem~\ref{thm:deriv.contraction.l2}, where we use kernels with exponentially decaying and polynomially decaying eigenvalues, respectively, for estimating analytic-type and H\"older smooth functions.
-In this section, we consider a uniform sampling process for $p_X$ on $[0,1]$, and the corresponding probability measure $\PP_X$ becomes the Lebesgue measure.
+Next, we present two concrete examples as a direct application of Theorem~\ref{thm:deriv.contraction.l2}, where we use kernels with exponentially decaying and polynomially decaying eigenvalues, respectively, for estimating analytic-type functions and Sobolev and H\"older functions.
+We consider a uniform sampling process for $p_X$ on $[0,1]$, and the corresponding probability measure $\PP_X$ becomes the Lebesgue measure.
+For concreteness, the eigenfunctions are the Fourier basis functions

+where we use $\phi_i$ to denote general eigenfunctions and $\psi_i$ to refer to the Fourier basis functions considered in our special examples.
+Such eigenfunctions easily satisfy Assumption (A) with $C_{k,\psi}=\sqrt{2}(2\pi)^k$ and Assumption (B) with $L_{k,\psi} = \sqrt{2}(2\pi)^{k+1}$, and enable some explicit calculations when verifying Assumption D by Lemma~\ref{lem:approx.error}.
+The Fourier basis system is commonly used in the literature (e.g., \cite{van2011information} and \cite{yang2017frequentist}); they are also the eigenfunctions of the squared exponential kernel restricted to the circle~\citep{Li+Ghosal:17}.
+Note that the general results established in the preceding sections do not impose these constraints on the marginal distribution of $X$ or eigenfunctions.

-We first consider the analytic-type function class $A^{\gamma_0}[0,1]$ for the true regression function $f_0$:
+We first consider the analytic-type function class $A^\gamma[0,1]$ for the true regression function $f_0$: